BlocProtocol/BLOC-wiki/docs/about/TRAAKX.md

 There will be lots of factors influencing the token price: a lucrative deal with a big brand will cause it to skyrocket, while a massive loss to a weaker opponent will make his market dominance slump.
 In addition to success in sports, there will be other ways for athletes to enhance their value, including a strong social media presence, charitable initiatives, sponsorship contracts, and licensing their name to a brand.

-For athletes to be listed on the TRAAKX market: it can be done automatically at some stage of career development (reaching a certain level by uploading TRAAKX run), or voluntarily when an athlete decides to get listed.
+For athletes to be listed on the **TRAAKX** market: it can be done automatically at some stage of career development (reaching a certain level by uploading a **TRAAKX run**), or voluntarily when an athlete decides to get listed.

 Also, there is bound to be speculation, long-term and short-term investments, data mining and complex models to determine profitable strategies, and other features of the stock market.

-When you buy a BLOC coin, you help to support an athlete; BLOC coin can then be redeemed to get a share of their income, endorsements at a significant discount, training time, sponsoring, and other goodies.
+When you buy a [BLOC](https://bloc.money) coin, you help to support an athlete; BLOC coin can then be redeemed to get a share of their income, endorsements at a significant discount, training time, sponsoring, and other goodies.
 This new approach has the potential to change the whole industry in just a decade.

 ## **Tokenization Will Fuel Interest In The Greater Domain Of Sports**